 Over the past ten years, Ms. Cooper has consistently produced detailed and comprehensive literature reviews which are researched to an academic standard, but presented in clear language aimed at the target audience.
 Based on her understanding of cultural difference and her ten years international work experience she has developed superior interview skills, while her strengths in analysis and synthesis have resulted in accurately summarized data organized into concise reports.

-Ms. Cooper is currently a Research Associate with The Conference Board of Canada.
+Ms. Cooper is currently a Senior Research Associate with The Conference Board of Canada.